matsumura-taichi/Hash-Unique/README.md

 ### get\_unique\_hash

-This subroutine makes 2 dimensional hashes unique by specified key.
+This subroutine makes hash-array unique by specified key.

 #### way to use